Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Wisconsin veteran benefits include several other employment assistance opportunities.

-Hire a Hero: An online social network to help Wisconsin veterans network with caring volunteers, local events, and military-friendly employers.
+Hire a Hero: An online social network for Wisconsin veterans to connect with caring volunteers, local events, and military-friendly employers.

 Vocational Rehabilitation: The Division of Vocational Rehabilitation (DVR) is available to obtain, maintain, and advance employment for people with disabilities by working with DVR consumers, employers, and other partners.